Data Protection Impact Assessments

 Recent and representative matters include:

 Rob Bratby has conducted and advised on DPIAs for telecoms, payments and technology businesses, including in his General Counsel roles.
-Bratby Law is recognised by Lexology as a Global Elite Thought Leader for data protection.
+The Lexology Index recognises Rob Bratby as a Global Elite Thought Leader for telecoms and media, and as a Thought Leader for data privacy and protection.

 Related data protection pages